-- When will your membership end?
-Your membership will usually end on the first day of the month after your request to change your plan is received.
+• When will your membership end?
+Your membership will usually end on the first day of the month after we receive your request to change your plans.
+Your enrollment in your new plan will also begin on this day.

-Section 2.4 Where can you get more information about when you can end your membership?
+Section 2.2 Where can you get more information about when you can end your membership?